lelandcope/JS-Libraries/jquery.validation/README.md

 #### String
 Optional Attributes include
 default-text - Allows you to set the default text.
-If the value of the input is == "" or is == the default-text attriobute it will fail.
+If the value of the input is == "" or is == the default-text attribute it will fail.

     <span>
         <input type="text" class="validate" value="Enter Name" default-text="Enter Name" validation="string" />